 After applying your exfoliant, if you're also interested in anti-aging, you could apply a niacinamide serum (like our Serum B), which can help calm sensitive skin and control oil production while also diminishing sun damage and fine lines.
 Then, for a moisturizer, a mild option like our Moisture Milk or rich option like our Moisture Crème, adds a layer of cushiony hydration without pore-clogging wax.
 Finally, a fragrance-free daytime moisturizer like Rain or Shine SPF 50 will keep skin protected.

-And finally, one of the absolute most important things when considering oily skin, and for any skin type, is avoiding irritation.
+And finally, one of the absolute most important things when considering sensitive skin, and for any skin type, is avoiding irritation.
 If a product smells really "great," especially if it has perfume or essential oils, that's not great.
-So stick with fragrance-free products and keep temperatures low and rubbing to a minimum and your skin will behave more like your friend.
+So stick with fragrance-free products and keep temperatures low and rubbing to a minimum and your skin will stay calmer, look more even-toned, and be less reactive.

 -FCB